Create a datastore

 -

-Right-click a host system, host cluster, or data center and select NetApp ONTAP tools > Create datastore.
+Right-click on a host system, host cluster, or data center and select NetApp ONTAP tools > Create datastore.

 -